Perspective | 87 percent of websites are tracking you. This new tool will let you run a creepiness check.

 Here’s what’s “normal,” for comparison: The median number of third-party cookies on websites is three.
 The median number of ad trackers is seven.

 What you find might surprise you.
-As of Thursday, pet food-maker Purina notches almost every possible kind of tracking Blacklight detects, which Purina can use to learn about the demographics and interests of people, their brand loyalty and even to understand how they use their website.
-It has 14 ad trackers, 28 third-party cookies, fingerprinting, and monitoring of keystrokes and mouse clicks.
+As of Thursday, pet food-maker Purina notched almost every possible kind of tracking Blacklight detects, which Purina can use to learn about the demographics and interests of people, their brand loyalty and even to understand how they use their website.
+It had 14 ad trackers, 28 third-party cookies, fingerprinting, and monitoring of keystrokes and mouse clicks.
 (Tell Fluffy to be careful out there.)

 Sensitive websites track people, too.
-Planned Parenthood has 42 third-party cookies, according to Blacklight.
+Planned Parenthood had 42 third-party cookies, according to Blacklight.

-Joe Biden’s website uses fewer third-party cookies, 10, than Donald Trump’s website, 18, according to Blacklight.
+Joe Biden’s website as of Thursday used fewer third-party cookies, 10, than President Trump’s website, 18, according to Blacklight.

-Microsoft uses 43 third-party cookies.
-Apple uses zero — in fact, it uses no tracking tech at all, according to Blacklight.
+Microsoft had 43 third-party cookies.
+Apple had zero — in fact, it uses no tracking tech at all, according to Blacklight.

-The Washington Post’s site uses six third-party cookies and allows Google Analytics to track you but doesn’t have Facebook trackers, according to Blacklight.
-The New York Times has 12 trackers, the Wall Street Journal has 44 and The New Yorker has 152.
+The Washington Post’s site had six third-party cookies and allows Google Analytics to track you but doesn’t have Facebook trackers, according to Blacklight.
+The New York Times had 12 trackers, the Wall Street Journal had 44 and The New Yorker had 152.

 Just remember: You don’t have to give up all hope of preserving your privacy.
 There are steps you can take to protect your privacy on the Web.

-For most people, I recommend making one simple change: Switch browsers to one that includes automatic protection.
+For most people, I recommend making one simple change: switch browsers to one that includes automatic protection.
 I like Mozilla’s Firefox, but Apple’s Safari and the new version of Microsoft Edge also provide some protection, as do the privacy-focused DuckDuckGo and Brave.

 But if you just can’t quit Chrome, or you’re forced to use it for work, there are ad-blocking and tracker-blocking plugins that can defang Chrome, including Privacy Badger and Ghostery.